Military

 The maintenance concept for the V-22 is based on a Logistics Support Analysis (LSA) of the aircraft's maintainability, life-cycle cost, maintenance engineering, and logistics support requirements.
 The Naval Aviation Maintenance Program (NAMP), OPNAVINST 4790.2G, and Air Force Special Operations Command Instruction (AFSOCI) 21-106 provide general guidance regarding the various services' maintenance concepts.
 For the Navy and Marine Corps, the NAMP details three levels of maintenance (organizational, intermediate, and depot) and provides an organizational structure to collect supporting data.

-The Air Force will use a two-level (organizational and depot) maintenance concept for avionics and engines.
-The remainder will be maintained through three levels of maintenance.
+The Air Force would use a two-level (organizational and depot) maintenance concept for avionics and engines.
+The remainder would be maintained through three levels of maintenance.
 During DT&E, maintenance and logistics support is the responsibility of the contractor, Bell-Boeing.
-During OT&E, organizational maintenance will be performed by factory trained personnel from the MOTT.
-The contractor will provide intermediate maintenance support.
+During OT&E, organizational maintenance would be performed by factory trained personnel from the MOTT.
+The contractor would provide intermediate maintenance support.

 Preventive Maintenance consists of periodic prescribed inspections and servicing of the aircraft, systems, and subsystems as detailed in the aircraft's Maintenance Requirement Cards and Maintenance Plan.
 Corrective Maintenance is performed by organizational level maintenance personnel using Built-In-Test (BIT), Peculiar Support Equipment (PSE), and Common Support Equipment (CSE) to fault isolate defective Weapon Replaceable Assemblies (WRA) and Line Replaceable Units.
 CM includes repairs to powerplants, airframes, aircraft wiring, and connectors.
 Defective WRAs are forwarded to the Intermediate Maintenance Activity for repair.